Click on the name you want.

 She died on 14 Feb 1923, after a week in an 'insane asylum' (according to the newspaper).

-Newspaper Article.
+Here is the Newspaper Article.
 Zoom

 She is buried at the Soldiers and Sailors Home Cemetery, Monte Vista, Colorado.
 Her name is shown as Oliva on her gravestone.